Docky37/poseidon/README.md

  Integration tests.
 - The v1.0 version provides a security login layer with jwt authentication.
 - The v1.1 version provides SWAGGER2 Documentation.
+- The v1.2 version customizes SWAGGER2 Documentation and provides a LoginControllerTest.